dlt-hub/vibe-hub/apify_platform/apify_platform-docs.md

-In this guide, we'll set up a complete Akeneo data pipeline from API credentials to your first data load in just 10 minutes.
+In this guide, we'll set up a complete Apify data pipeline from API credentials to your first data load in just 10 minutes.
 You'll end up with a fully declarative Python pipeline based on dlt's REST API connector.

 ```python-outcome
 import dlt